 With the operation submit-async-search you can submit an async search.
-It supports the following parameters:

 - name (mandatory): The unique name of this operation.
 Use this name in get-async-search and delete-async-search calls later on to wait for search results and delete them in Elasticsearch. - body (mandatory): The query body. - request-params (optional): A structure containing arbitrary request parameters.
 The supported parameters names are documented in the submit async search docs.